trungle1612/trungle1612.github.io/_posts/2019-05-07-multi-thread-chap-1.md

 ---
 layout: post
-title: Multithreads in Ruby Chap 1
+title: Working with multirheaded in Ruby Chap 1
 ---
 #  In this chap 1 I will explain some terms when working with `Concurrency` in `Ruby`
 ### [ 1.
 Process ](#process)